 - Self-grading listening, and reading tests.

-That is to say, the course has collaborative activities that consist of discussion, oral, written presentations, and reflections.
+That is to say.
+The course has collaborative activities that consist of discussion, oral, written presentations, and reflections.
 Present educators will hear effective examples of classroom differentiation needed to create a large facilitated course for adult students.
-The participants will be able to create an engaging course outline for their content area, along with course objectives and syllabus.
+The participants will create an engaging course outline for their content area, along with course objectives and syllabus.

 Synchronous VS. asynchronous learning